We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Tocotrienols are a group of chemicals that are part of the vitamin E family.
-So far, research has uncovered numerous benefits associated with tocotrienols.
+Research has uncovered numerous benefits associated with tocotrienols.
+Tocotrienols benefits can include improving heart health, preventing osteoporosis, and more.

 Tocopherols are another group of chemicals that make up the vitamin E family.
 Both tocotrienols and tocopherols comes in four forms: alpha, beta, delta, and gamma.